Atsuki Kodō no Hate

 "Atsuki Kodō no Hate" (熱き鼓動の果て) is the thirty-third single by B'z, released on June 5, 2002.
-This song is one of B'z many number-one singles in Oricon charts.
+This song is one of B'z many number-one singles on the Oricon chart.
 The song was featured in the arcade drumming game Taiko no Tatsujin and also on the Nintendo DS rhythm game Osu!
 Tatakae!
 Ouendan.

+Promotion

+It was used by TV Asahi as the theme song of the TV Asahi Network Sports, Pan Pacific Swimming Yokohama 2002, and WRC World Rally.
+In Brazil, it was also used by Rede Bandeirantes as the theme song of the FIFA World Cup Qatar 2022, which is played during the tournament.